New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Data

 \section{Data}

-We present here the data exploited to develop a new strong lensing model of SDSS 2222: the high-resolution imaging in Section \ref{sec:hst} and the newly obtained VLT/MUSE spectroscopic follow-up in Section \ref{sec:vlt}.
-In Section \ref{sec:chandra}, we briefly present a new analysis of the {\sl Chandra} X-ray observations, although they are not used in the following analysis.
+We present here the data exploited to develop a new SL model of SDSS 2222: the high-resolution imaging in Sect. \ref{sec:hst} and the newly obtained VLT/MUSE spectroscopic follow-up in Sect. \ref{sec:vlt}.
+In Sect. \ref{sec:chandra} we briefly present a new analysis of the {\sl Chandra} X-ray observations, although they are not used in the subsequent analysis.